sjroma/sjroma.github.io/cmshogscan/README.md

 # CMS HOG[SCAN]

-## Chapters
-This subdirectory contains a listing of what I know to be the [HOG chapters powered by HOGSCAN](https://sjroma.github.io/cmshogscan/chapters/)

-## CMSWebsite
+## HOG[SCAN] - a CMS (Content Management System) website
-This subdirectory contains a [few notes about about the initial setup of your new site](https://sjroma.github.io/cmshogscan/cmswebsite/)
+A [few notes about about the initial setup of your new HOG[SCAN] website](https://sjroma.github.io/cmshogscan/cmswebsite/)

+## HOG Chapters
+A page showing the [HOG chapters powered by HOGSCAN](https://sjroma.github.io/cmshogscan/chapters/)

 ## Raleigh HOG pages
+The following pages were created from scratch for the raleighhog.com website.
+I have a background writing code with HTML and CSS so it's easier for me to create a page off-line and then copy/paste it to the CMS site.
-[HOG Member of the Year](https://sjroma.github.io/cmshogscan/pagesralhog/hmoy) is a page unique to the raleighhog.com website.
-It is a list of chapter members how were selected for this honor each year since its inception in 2004
+  * [HOG Member of the Year](https://sjroma.github.io/cmshogscan/pagesralhog/hmoy) is a page unique to the raleighhog.com website.
+It is a list of chapter members who were selected for this honor each year since its inception in 2004

-[Merchandise](https://sjroma.github.io/cmshogscan/pagesralhog/merchandise) shows available chapter merchandise
+  * [Merchandise](https://sjroma.github.io/cmshogscan/pagesralhog/merchandise) is a page showing available chapter merchandise
+  The page also shows if an item is out of stock
+  Hovering over an image causes it to grow